 A quick way to embrace an asymmetrical room is to eliminate imaginary lines in your head.
 Investing in a tile, hardwood, or plank flooring system is great; however, consider having it installed on an angle or with a herringbone pattern.
 This can help eliminate direction in your room.
 You can also place rugs in the room, not centered.
+Or, get a floor that installs in sheets, like cork.
+There are some disadvantages of cork flooring, but it doesn’t have the symmetric lines you’ll find with hardwood.
 Embrace the room and have a circular rug under half the bed or an area rug on an angle.
 These flooring hacks may seem simple but can really help enhance these spaces.

 Décor and Furniture

 Consider using unmatching décor or furniture-this does not mean you need to go full eclectic in your space.
 However, maybe your room is not designed for two matching nightstands.
 Perhaps, a bookshelf and an end table may do.
 Always look at the room and see what it needs.
 Never force your old space’s look into a new room that will not accept it.